dedoardo/tiled-renderer/docs/COMMITS.md

 + Uniform declaration for all handles. struct w/ custom operators and no more global variables to check against is_valid() is_invalid() make_invalid()
 + Added simple filesystem interface: os/file
 + Reworked logging adding presets and moved it to os/log.hpp

++ All resources and subresources are now named appropriately and typed
++ path_extract_filename
+!
+Fixed StaticString::append